 Overview: EPIC Fire Guide

-EPIC’s 2012 guidance document on the fire safety and performance in fire of insulated panel systems for the first time links the results and findings of small and medium-scale fire tests directly to the analysed performance of insulated panels in real fires.
+EPIC’s 2012 guidance document on the fire safety and performance in fire of insulated panel systems links the results and findings of small and medium-scale fire tests directly to the analysed performance of insulated panels in real fires.